facundfortuny/flickr/README.md

 ## Development server

 Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+Or you can also use `npm start` that will execute `ng serve --port 4000`.
 Navigate to `http://localhost:4000/`.

 ### Technology stack